DKenefake/hercules/README.md

     .unwrap();
 ```

 This is actually a quite effective simple local search heuristic, and can be used as a starting point for more complex heuristics.
-Here, we can solve a randomly generated sparse 1000x1000 QUBO problem to within 0.5% of the optimal solution in about half second on a laptop.
+Here, we can solve a randomly generated sparse 1000x1000 QUBO problem to within 0.5% of the optimal solution in about 15 ms on a laptop.

 ## Python Interface: Using Hercules from Python